Aller au contenu principal

 Installation

-curl -fsSL https://raw.githubusercontent.com/christopherlouet/claude-base/main/scripts/new-project.sh | bash
+curl -fsSL https://raw.githubusercontent.com/christopherlouet/claude-base/main/install.sh | bash

-• Clones the foundation into .claude/
+• Clones the foundation to ~/.local/share/claude-base/

 Option 2: Manual installation